Parents cannot take their children out of school for term-time holidays without risking being fined, the highest court in the land has ruled.

 "The decision of those High Court judges from 1969 and 2006 informed my decision making process, but here I stand outside the Supreme Court having just been told that I was wrong to rely on the decisions of those High Court judges to guide me on the law.

-"With this judgement, those precedents have been swept away and the consequences can only be described as shocking."
+"With this judgment, those precedents have been swept away and the consequences can only be described as shocking."

 He added: " I can tell you today that I have absolutely no intention of pleading guilty to this offence.